DhavalTalaviya/hackathon/README.md

 Users interact with the system via a modern chat interface.
 After asking a query (e.g. "Give me a full business health breakdown"), the AI processes the context, constructs the views, and an animated dashboard immediately materializes.

+**Iterative Conversations & Contextual Memory:** Generating a dashboard is just the beginning.
+The user can converse with the AI to refine what's on the screen (e.g., "Change the first chart to a pie chart", or "Filter this by cancelled only").
+The system reads the *current dashboard configuration*, sends the schema to the LLM alongside the chat history, and the LLM selectively mutates the dashboard layout.
+- **Intelligent Responses:** The AI generates custom conversational responses natively with the JSON payload.
+- **In-Place UI Refresh:** Chat commands trigger a fast refresh event under the hood.
+The dashboard configuration instantly updates on the screen without a jarring page reload.

-Crucially, the interaction doesn't stop at generation.
+Crucially, the interaction doesn't stop at generation or conversational iteration.
 We recognized that waiting for a Slow LLM on every exploratory click is a poor UX.
 To solve this, we implemented **instant local cross-filtering**.
 When a user spots an interesting metric and clicks on a chart segment (like a slice on a Pie chart), the dashboard applies the clicked dimension as a global filter and instantly re-filters all charts across the board *locally*—without making another LLM generation request.

 #### What makes it special?